-- Limit the entry points to the dental service for patients and visitors, including deliveries - Minimise the number of patients within the dental service at any one time

-- Minimise potential for patient-patient contact within the dental service, eg in reception areas and waiting rooms - Plan and design patient flow throughout the practice floor markings will facilitate this - Consider escorting patients directly into the surgery to avoid waiting in the practice - Health Education England, Yorkshire and Humber have created a video which describes the patient care pathway and practice setup for Urgent Dental Care in Yorkshire and Humber during COVID-19.
-It shares examples of good practice following current guidance and may be of use to support dental services elsewhere in England. - At the appropriate entry and exit points, all visitors to the dental service should be told to wash their hands or use hand sanitiser, and the appropriate hand hygiene agents made available. - The number of patients and staff in waiting rooms, reception and communal areas should be minimised as far as possible. - Waiting rooms, reception and communal areas should allow for 2 metre separation, ideally marked on chairs and flooring. - If staff in reception and communal areas are unable to maintain 2 metre separation with the public, they should wear a fluid-resistant surgical mask for a session. - As far as possible, keep areas appropriately ventilated, eg opening windows.
+- Limit the entry points to the dental service for patients and visitors, including deliveries. - Minimise the number of patients within the dental service at any one time. - Minimise potential for patient-patient contact within the dental service, e.g. in reception areas and waiting rooms. - Plan and design patient flow throughout the practice floor markings will facilitate this. - Consider escorting patients directly into the surgery to avoid waiting in the practice. - Health Education England, Yorkshire and Humber have created a video which describes the patient care pathway and practice setup for Urgent Dental Care in Yorkshire and Humber during COVID-19.
+It shares examples of good practice following current guidance and may be of use to support dental services elsewhere in England. - At the appropriate entry and exit points, all visitors to the dental service should be told to wash their hands or use hand sanitiser, and the appropriate hand hygiene agents made available. - The number of patients and staff in waiting rooms, reception and communal areas should be minimised as far as possible. - Waiting rooms, reception and communal areas should allow for 2 metre separation where possible, ideally marked on chairs and flooring. - Where 2 metre separation is not possible, maintain 1 metre with additional precautions. - If staff in reception and communal areas are unable to maintain 2 metre separation with the public, they should wear a fluid-resistant surgical mask for a session. - As far as possible, keep areas appropriately ventilated, e.g. opening windows.